vinceimbat/vinceimbat/content/Thoreau’s economics is similar to YMOYL.md

 The real cost of money is the life energy (time and effort) we put towards making it.
 This is a core principle in [[Your Money or Your Life]].

-[[thoughts/henry david thoreau]] though the same but applied it to all—both things and activities.
+[[henry david thoreau]] though the same but applied it to all—both things and activities.
 He said:

 > the cost of a thing is the amount of what I will call life which is required to be exchange for it, immediately or in the long run.